Konstantin Rokossovsky: Post-war life

 In the June 1956 Poznań protests against local working conditions and living standards, as well as the Soviet influence over Poland, Rokossovsky approved an order to send in military units.
 As a result of this over 10,000 soldiers and 360 tanks crushed the protesters, and at least 74 civilians were killed.

-In the wake of the Poznan riots and the "rehabilitation" of the formerly imprisoned communist reformer Władysław Gomułka in 1956, Rokossovsky went to Moscow in a failed attempt to persuade Nikita Khrushchev to use force against the Polish state.
+In the wake of the Poznań riots and the "rehabilitation" of the formerly imprisoned communist reformer Władysław Gomułka in 1956, Rokossovsky went to Moscow in a failed attempt to persuade Nikita Khrushchev to use force against the Polish state.
 However, Gomułka managed to negotiate with the Soviets, and on the new Polish First Secretary's insistence Rokossovsky was forced to leave Poland.
 He returned to the Soviet Union, which restored his Soviet ranks and honours; and in July 1957, following the removal from office of Defence Minister Zhukov, Nikita Khrushchev appointed him Deputy Minister of Defence and commander of the Transcaucasian Military District.
 In 1958 he became chief inspector of the Ministry of Defence, a post he held until his retirement in April 1962.

 Throughout his life, he was fond of hunting – he had a double-barreled IZh-49 12 gauge shotgun and a 20 gauge double-barreled TOZ shotgun made in 1905.

 Rokossovsky died on 3 August 1968, of prostate cancer in Moscow, aged 71.
 His ashes were buried in the Kremlin Wall Necropolis on Red Square.